 In fact, many studies show that the total cost of losing just one employee can cost one and a half to two times a position’s annual salary.
 Now multiply that times the number of employees on your payroll who are currently looking for work elsewhere, and the problem becomes exponentially bigger.

-How Can You Boost Employee Engagement Within Your Organization?
+How to Boost Employee Engagement

 There are a couple of ways to combat employee turnover.